Fine-grained uncertainty relation under the relativistic motion: Introduction

-In this paper, we explore the FGUR under the decoherence rooting in the relativistic motion of quantum systems, and find the uncertainty bound does depend on the motion state of the system.
+In this Letter, we explore FGUR for quantum system under relativistic motion, and find the uncertainty bound does depend on the motion state of the system.
 We first consider observer undergoes an \emph{uniform} acceleration relative to an inertial reference.
-Since two frames differ in their description of a given quantum state due to the Unruh effect, the concept of measurement becomes observer-dependent, which implies a nontrivial relativistic modification to the FGUR.
-Without loss of generality, beyond the single-mode approximation, we show that the Unruh effect modifies the uncertainty bound for the measurements in $d=2$ Mutually Unbiased Bases (MUBs), which are intimately related to complementarity principle.
-Dramatically, we find that, for a noninertial observer, the measurements in general MUBs could be distinguished from each other, while they share same uncertainty bound in inertial frame.
-We extend these results to an alternative scenario, where, to prevent the Unruh decoherence, an observer is restricted in a single rigid cavity which undergoes an \emph{nonuniform} acceleration.
-We show that the uncertainty could be degraded by the nonuniform acceleration of cavity during particular epoch, while the uncertainty bound itself exhibits a periodic evolution with respect to the duration of the acceleration.
-This phenomenon can be attributed to the entanglement generation between the field modes in single cavity that plays the role of quantum memory.
-Moreover, except the acceleration-duration time with integer periods, the measurements in different MUBs are distinguishable by the corresponding uncertainty bounds.
+Since two frames differ in their description of a given quantum state due to so-called Unruh effect, the concept of measurement becomes observer-dependent, which implies a nontrivial relativistic modification to the FGUR.
+For a noninertial observer, we show that the measurements in general mutually unbiased bases (MUBs) could be distinguished from each other, while they correspond to same uncertainty bound in inertial frame.
+We extend the analysis to an alternative scenario, where, to prevent the Unruh decoherence, an observer is restricted in a single rigid cavity and undergoes an \emph{nonuniform} acceleration.
+Remarkably, we show that the uncertainty could be drastically degraded by the nonuniform acceleration of cavity during particular epoch, while the uncertainty bound itself exhibits a periodic evolution with respect to the duration of the acceleration.
+This phenomenon can be attributed to the entanglement generation between the field modes in single cavity that plays the role of quantum memory \cite{FGUR2}.
+Except the acceleration-duration time with integer periods, the measurements in different MUBs are also distinguishable by the corresponding uncertainty bounds, similar as in scenario with uniform acceleration.